Singh-Prakash07/Notes/start with JavaScript/02 Data type.md

 embed an expression
 alert( `the result is ${1 + 2}`); // the result is 3

+// multiline string
+const str = ` hellow
+              this is a multiline string`;
 ```

 + The expression inside `${…}` is evaluated and the result becomes a part of the string.
 We can put anything in there: a variable like `name` or an arithmetical expression like `1 + 2` or something more complex.